0xSolanaceae/discord-imhex/README.md

 - Download the version you want to update to.
 - Follow the instructions for installation.

-Here are the instructions on how to build the ImHex Discord RPC from source:

 ## Building from Source

 ### Prerequisites